Sonnentierchen/forschungsprojekt/README.md

 All experiment folders have in common, that the final results (this means always the weights with the highest number of epochs in a folder) were again once run on a video, i.e. video7.3gp of the VUFO dataset (this video was chosen for its diverese objects and difficult scenerey) and evaluated on the whole 1500 images VUFO set to give an example of the network's performance.
 The results are stored next to the weights of the experiment.
 The video.avi and instances.json are the artifacts of the inference run with the produced weights, and the evaluation.txt is the evaluation result on the 1500 images.

 To inspect the training process simply open tensorboard with the parameter `--logdir=` set to the folder containing the weights and the events.
 It should then be possible to view the loss functions etc.

+# Disclaimer

+I did not contribute to the code that can be found at https://github.com/matterport/Mask_RCNN.
+All modifications I implemented are solely in this repository.
+To copyright to the original code lies with the authors of Matterport and contributers and the modifications in this repository are under my copyright.